gongahkia/personal-wiki/ownstudy.Rust.md

     * Removing data = **Popping off the stack**
 * **BLAZINGLY FAST**
     * The stack only ever has to refer to one place for its data *storage* and *retrieval*, the top of the stack.
-    * All data on the stack takes up a *known, fixed-size*.
+    * All data on the stack takes up a *known, fixed-size* at compile time.

 ##### Heap 🚮